 - p.
 Certification, once granted, remains in effect for three (3) years, except in accordance with the graduation and suspension provisions of this EBO Ordinance. - (3) Compliance Responsibilities.
 The Office of EBO, along with contracting staff of each County department, shall monitor compliance with these EBO Program requirements during the term of the contract.
-If it is determined that there is cause to believe that a Prime Contractor or Subcontractor has failed (or will likely fail) to comply with any of the requirements of this EBO Ordinance, or with the contract provisions pertaining to S/M/WBE utilization, the Director of the Office of EBO or designee shall so notify the Originating Department and the contractor.
-The Director of the Office of EBO or designee shall so notify the Originating Department and the contractor.
-The Director of the Office as are reasonably necessary to determine compliance with the EBO Ordinance requirements, within fifteen (15) calendar days after the notice of noncompliance is issued.
+If it is determined that there is cause to believe that a Prime Contractor or Subcontractor has failed (or will likely fail) to comply with any of the requirements of this EBO Ordinance, or with the contract provisions pertaining to S/M/VBE utilization, the Director of the Office of EBO or designee shall so notify the Originating Department and the contractor.
+The Director of the Office of EBO or designee may require such reports, information, and documentation from contractors, respondents or bidders and the head of any County department, division, or office as are reasonably necessary to determine compliance with the EBO Ordinance requirements, within fifteen (15) calendar days after the notice of noncompliance is issued.
 If the requested materials are not received within fifteen (15) calendar days, then a finding of noncompliance is determined and appropriate penalties and sanctions will apply as stated in this EBO Ordinance and the PPM.

 Joint responsibility is shared by the Director of the Office of EBO or designee and the Originating Department or designee to attempt to resolve a contractor's, subcontractor's, or vendor's noncompliance with the requirements of this EBO Ordinance, including any noncompliance with contract provisions pertaining to S/M/WBE utilization, within fifteen (15) calendar days after the apparent noncompliance is discovered.
 A written notice of the noncompliance should immediately be sent by the Office of EBO or designee to those contractors, subcontractors, or vendors that are in noncompliance, and to the Director or Manager of the Originating Department or designee.
-If noncompliance cannot be resolved within fifteen (15) calendar days after notice is sent, the Director of the Office of EBO or designee shall submit written recommendations to the County Administrator or designee, and if the County Administrator or designee concurs with the finding, such sanctions as stated in this EBO Ordinance and the PPM shall be imposed.
+If noncompliance cannot be resolved within fifteen (15) calendar days after notice is sent, the Director of the Office of EBO or designee and the Director or Manager of the Originating Department or designee shall submit written recommendations to the County Administrator or designee, and if the County Administrator or designee concurs with the finding, such sanctions as stated in this EBO Ordinance and the PPM shall be imposed.